Algorithmic homeomorphism of 3-manifolds as a corollary of geometrization: Computability

-As mentioned after \Prop{p:recore}, a recursive algorithm might not have any explicit upper bound on its execution time, beyond the tautological bound that running it is one way to calculate how long it runs.
+As mentioned after \Prop{p:recore}, a recursive algorithm need not have any explicit upper bound on its execution time, beyond the tautological bound that running it is a way to calculate how long it runs.
 This motivates smaller complexity classes that are defined by explicit bounds.
-The most common notation for a bound on the execution time of an algorithm is asymptotic notation as a function of the input length $n = |x|$ to a decision problem $D(x)$.
+The most common notation for a bound on the execution time of an algorithm is asymptotic notation as a function of the input length $n = |x|$ to a decision problem $d(x)$.
 For example, we could ask for a polynomial-time algorithm, by definition one that runs in time $O(n^k)$ for some fixed $k$.

-We have two reasons to consider a fairly generous ``first" bound.
-First, the recursive class is unfathomably generous; nearly any explicit bound can be considered a huge improvement.
-Second, the computational complexity of a problem or algorithm depends somewhat on the specific computational model; if we are generous, then we can substantially erase this dependence.
+We have two reasons to consider a fairly generous bound in this paper.
+First, the recursive class $\ccR$ is unfathomably generous, so any explicit bound can be considered a major improvement.
+Second, the computational complexity of a problem or algorithm depends somewhat on the specific computational model, but certain relatively generous complexity bounds are substantially model-independent.

-For concreteness, we consider a traditional Turing machine first.
+We consider a traditional Turing machine first.
 By (informal) definition, a \emph{Turing machine} is a finite-state ``head" with an infinite linear memory tape, and deterministic dynamical behavior.
 We say that an algorithm is \emph{elementary recursive} if it runs in time

 for some constant $k$.
 We call the corresponding complexity class $\ER$.
 By abuse of terminology, we use $\ER$ to refer to both decision problems and function problems, and to numerical bounds.
 (Note that if $f(n)$ can be computed in $\ER$, then a running time bound of $O(f(n))$ is itself a subclass of $\ER$.)